-Amy Wu is a veteran journalist with significant international reporting and teaching experience, having worked at Time magazine, the Rochester Democrat & Chronicle, for the USA Today Network; and has written for The New York Times, HuffPost and Wall Street Journal.
+Amy is an award-winning journalist with significant international reporting and teaching experience and reported on agriculture and agtech for The Salinas Californian in Salinas, Calif.
+She has also worked at Time magazine, the Rochester Democrat & Chronicle, for the USA Today Network; and has written for The New York Times, HuffPost and Wall Street Journal.
 She spent six years working in Hong Kong, widely reporting within the Asia-Pacific region including Shanghai and Singapore.
 She earned her master’s degree in journalism from Columbia University, and speaks fluent Mandarin Chinese.

 Amy serves on the Refresh Food and Tech Working Group and represents women in agriculture.
 The Refresh Working Group brings together farmers, small business owners, researchers, corporate partners, nonprofit leaders, educators, community organizers, and innovators working across the food system to explore—and hopefully finding consensus around—intersecting policy issues at the nexus of food and technology.
 The project is initially funded by Google and led by Swell.